 oneAPI and GPU support in Extension for Scikit-learn*

-Extension for Scikit-learn* can execute computations on different devices (CPUs, GPUs) through the SYCL framework in oneAPI.
+Extension for Scikit-learn* can execute computations on different devices (CPUs and GPUs, including integrated GPUs from laptops and desktops) through the SYCL framework in oneAPI.

 The device used for computations can be easily controlled through the target offloading functionality (e.g. through sklearnex.config_context(target_offload="gpu")

-While not strictly required, package dpctl is recommended for a better experience on GPUs.
+While not strictly required, package dpctl is recommended for a better experience on GPUs - for example, it can provide GPU-allocated arrays that enable compute-follows-data execution models (i.e. so that target_offload

 Important

-Be aware that GPU usage requires non-Python dependencies on your system, such as the Intel(R) GPGPU Drivers.
+Be aware that GPU usage requires non-Python dependencies on your system, such as the Intel(R) Compute Runtime (see below).

 Prerequisites